slzhao/QC3/README.md

 <a name="drd"/>
 ## Download required database ##
 A gtf and/or a bed file was taken as database files in bam QC, and the position annotation for each sequence was exported from them.
 At least one of them should be provided in bam QC.
+These files could be downloaded at [UCSC table browser](http://genome.ucsc.edu/cgi-bin/hgTables?command=start).
 The format of these files were:

 	hg19_protein_coding.bed
 	Column1	    Column2         Column3